skip to content link

 author avatar Written by Aaron Steed

-There will be a complete shift in how you live, the people you will come to know, and even how you go about your day-to-day.
+There will be a complete shift in how you live, who you come to know, and even how you go about your day-to-day life.

 While the process of moving hundreds, or even thousands of miles away is a lot of work, nonetheless, it’s certainly easier if you’re prepared.

 In preparation for moving out of state, it is not as simple as just packing your belongings and hitting the road.
-Considering the small details will end up saving you a lot of time, expenses, energy, and provide you with peace of mind.
+Considering the small details will save you a lot of time, money, and energy, and provide you with peace of mind.

-In order to ensure a smooth transition in your moving process, the importance of organization and pre-planning should not be overlooked.
-By incorporating a proper moving strategy from the get go, your move will feel more manageable and you may be surprised by how much easier it really is, as opposed to how you think it may be.
+To ensure a smooth transition during your move, the importance of organization and pre-planning should not be overlooked.
+By incorporating a proper moving strategy from the get-go, your move will feel more manageable, and you may be surprised by how much easier it really is, rather than how you think it may be.

-In this article, we’re going to be providing you with a checklist for moving out of state so you can begin the moving process on the right foot.
+In this article, we’ll provide you with a checklist for moving out of state so you can begin the moving process on the right foot.

 Let’s start strategizing.

-There are a lot of factors that come into play while moving out of state so staying organized will be key.
+There are many factors to consider when moving out of state, so staying organized will be key.
 As simple as it sounds to ‘not forget,’ one of the most common mistakes while moving is forgetting.
-Using something tangible like an app on your phone or pocket calendar will allow you to create checklists, reminders for important dates, and organize your budget for moving.
-Think of these as your personal moving assistant:
+Using something tangible, such as an app on your phone or a pocket calendar, will allow you to create checklists, reminders for important dates, and organize your budget for moving.
+Think of these as your personal moving assistants.

 A man sitting on the ground at a desk on his phone.